Namhansanseong: History

-Since the 17th century, Namhansanseong has been inhabited by over 4,000 people and has been managed and preserved by the residents for generations.
+Since the 17th century, Namhansanseong has been managed and preserved by the residents for generations.
 Most fortress towns in Korea underwent severe deformation and change during Japanese colonial times and the period of industrialization and urbanization, resulting in losing their original layout and forms.
 However, Namhansanseong retained its original layout because the Japanese colonial government relocated the administrative functions and demolished its military functions in the earlier stage of colonization, leaving it as an isolated mountain village thereafter.

-The characteristics of Namhansanseong have changed a lot throughout its history.
-It served as a military and administrative center with the Emergency Palace and administrative offices from 1627 to 1917.
-It was the center of the civil resistance movement (Uibyeong) centering on Buddhist monk soldier temples (Seungyeong) when the Joseon Dynasty fell and the Japanese colonial period was approaching in the early 20th century.
-However, the fortress was demolished and the temples were forced into closure by the Japanese in 1907.
-The fortress lost its function as the town center due to the relocation of the Gwangju County Office in 1917, resulting in a downgrade to a remote mountain village.
-Then, the fortress suffered population loss and material loss during the Korean War.
-Nowadays, Namhansanseong is a tourist attraction, after undergoing large-scale wall restorations and being designated as a provincial park since the 1970s.
-It has seen a dramatic increase in the number of restaurants and various visitor facilities since the 1980s.
-The Emergency Palace and the Royal Ancestral Shrine within the fortress have been actively restored based on various studies on Namhansanseong since the 1990s, and it was listed on the World Heritage tentative list in 2010.
-It was inscribed on the UNESCO World Heritage list in 2014.The UNESCO World Heritage Committee said, "Namhan-san fortress is the only acid city built as a temporary capital in case of emergency to protect Joseon's sovereignty and independence."

 Conservation management

 The Namhansanseong World Heritage Centre is responsible for managing and monitoring the cultural heritage of Namhansanseong, while the Namhansanseong Provincial Park Office is responsible for managing and monitoring visitor facilities within Namhansanseong and the provincial park area, in accordance with the 2012 Basic Plan on Comprehensive Improvement of Namhansanseong.